 What informs me is the sum of my experiences

-Throughout my long journey to date, my area of specific interest is mind-body medicine and the multiple aspects of bioenergetics.
+Throughout my long journey to date, my area of specific interest is mind-body medicine, working with the subtle anatomy and the multiple aspects of bioenergetics.
 As such, mental and emotional wellbeing, and how people create, hold and use their energy – in every way – forms the heart of my consulting practice.
 As someone who gives due respect for traditional medicine systems and is equally informed by the more contemporary approaches of lifestyle and functional medicine — I apply all of this awareness to my cases and my written work.

 Ultimately, I embrace a paradigm whereby I acknowledge myself and others as an integrated whole of body-mind-spirit-environment and approach my work and life accordingly.
-I give equal importance to subtle anatomy, as to the physical, mental and emotional aspects of mine and others wellbeing.
+I give equal importance to subtle anatomy and the balance of qi/ki/pranic flow as I do to the physical, mental and emotional aspects of mine and others wellbeing.

 Weaving together my skills and learnings